Resilience determines whether you succeed or fail in life. It’s true in sports, business, and entertainment, and it’s true in your life.

 One word, bouncebackability.

-Yes, you read that correctly it is a real word albeit a recent addition to the English dictionary.
+Yes, you read that correctly.
+It is an accurate word, albeit a recent addition to the English dictionary.

-It was first coined by ex-footballer Iain Dowie, when he was manager of Crystal Palace Football Club, who famously described his team as showing ‘… great bouncebackability’.
+It was first coined by ex-footballer Iain Dowie when he was the manager of Crystal Palace Football Club, who famously described his team as showing ‘… great bouncebackability’.

-Behind any great success is years of dedication, trial and error, mistakes, successes and setbacks.
-Achievers don’t always get it right, and yes, in some situations they might actually fail (or what others perceive as failure).
+Behind the great success are years of dedication, trial and error, mistakes, successes and setbacks.
+Achievers don’t always get it right; in some situations, they might fail (or what others perceive as failure).

-I know in my life I have experienced stunning successes and some fantastic failures.
+I know I have experienced stunning successes and some fantastic failures in my life.
 But I view the failures as learning opportunities, stepping-stones to the ultimate goal.
-And remember, if plan A doesn’t work…then the great news is there are 25 more letters in the alphabet.
+And remember, if plan A doesn’t work, then the great news is there are 25 more letters in the alphabet.

 Imagine a rubber ball.

-You’re going to take knocks, some days are going to feel like a train crash, and you will go down blind alleys.
-But if you have an ultimate destination in your mind’s eye, a focused goal and purpose coupled with the drive, determination and motivation then…when you do fall over, you’ll pick yourself up, dust yourself off, improvise, adapt and refocus on your goal.
+You’re going to take knocks, some days will feel like a train crash, and you will go down blind alleys.
+But suppose you have an ultimate destination in your mind’s eye, a focused goal and purpose coupled with drive, determination and motivation.
+When you fall over, you’ll pick yourself up, dust yourself off, improvise, adapt and refocus on your goal.